 Students are also encouraged to apply for scholarships available outside of the program.
 The American Library Association provides several scholarships.
-Information about those scholarships is available here: http://www.ala.org/awardsgrants/
+Information about those scholarships is available on the Awards, Grants and Scholarships page of the ALA website.

 Other national associations and local chapters may also provide scholarship opportunities.
 For instance, the Kentucky Library Association supports students through scholarships and grants.
-More information is available here: http://www.klaonline.org/scholarships965.cfm
+More information is available on the Scholarships page of the KLA website.